 Germanium-based fuzz boxes are affected by the environment and can sound differently on warm and cold days.
-A silicon-based fuzz pedal will sound brighter and sharper, and since silicon transistors are cheaper than germanium, the pedals are usually cheaper as well.
+Silicon-based fuzz guitar pedals will sound brighter and sharper.
+Since silicon transistors are cheaper than germanium, they are usually cheaper as well.
 The level of fuzz is not affected by the guitar’s volume knob and silicon is much less susceptible to the environment.
 Both types of distortion are capable of going from just a hint of fuzz to massive levels of tone-changing fuzz at any volume level.
-Right now we look at the best of the best so you can see which one is right for you.
+Right now we look at the best of the best guitar fuzz pedals.
+This way, you can see which one is right for you.